EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 Extract the contents of the zip file to `C:\xampp\htdocs.

-{% hint style="info" %}
+!!! info
       If you would like to change the name of the PEQ Database Editor directory, now is the time.
 Note that you can move the contents to the root htdocs directory.
 Changing this name will effect the URL used to access the Editor.
-{% endhint %}

 Navigate to the `C:\xampp\htdocs\peqphpeditor-master\ folder.